Design a manifesto that inspires you to be brilliant now

-- Pull out your journal, colour pens or just one colour if you prefer.
+- Pull out your journal, coloured pens or just one colour if you prefer

-- Set the scene for goodness to be created
+- Set an intention for goodness to be created

 - You can even set a timer

-- Write a list of what puts a smile on your face?
+- Write a list of things that make you smile

 - When you're grumpy, what helps shift your mood?

 - What inspires you to be your best?

 - List the attributes of who you want to be known

 - What do you want to see more of in the world?